-Dr. Joslyn Armstrong is an educator, an associate-licensed marriage and family therapist in the state of Florida, and an AAMFT-approved supervisor candidate.
+Dr. Joslyn Armstrong is an instructor, an associate-licensed marriage and family therapist in the state of Oregon, and an AAMFT-approved supervisor.
 Joslyn is an assistant professor in the marriage, couple, & family therapy program.
 She is an active member in AAMFT and NCFR organizations.
 Dr. Armstrong is a former fellow recipient of the AAMFT Minority Fellowship program.
+Joslyn is an advisor for GSoCA and BSU student orgs.

 Personal Statement